 Constant Pain on Outside of Foot

-The most common causes of this kind of pain are peroneal tendonitis, calluses, and corns, stress fractures, bunions, or a ligament injury brought on by an ankle sprain.
+The most common causes of this kind of pain are peroneal tendonitis, calluses, corns, stress fractures, bunions, or a ligament injury brought on by an ankle sprain.

 Inner Ball of Foot Pain

 Pain in the inner ball of your foot, particularly in the region under your big toe, is often due to metatarsalgia.
-This occurs when the padding in the area gets inflamed due to intense physical activity, stress fractures, bunions, and Hammer Toes, being overweight or obese, wearing shoes that are too small or arthritis.
+This occurs when the padding in the area gets inflamed due to intense physical activity, stress fractures, bunions, Hammer Toes, being overweight or obese, wearing shoes that are too small, or arthritis.

 Pregnancy and Foot Pain